refto/data/CONTRIBUTING.md

 * Add `*` to beginning of search query to search substring everywhere, for example `*network` will return entries that contains `network`.
 See it in action: [refto.dev/*network](https://refto.dev/*network).

 ## Local data validation
-(this section is WIP until validator binary is released)

-If you'd like to validate your changes, you can use `rtd-validate` binary, simply run `./rtd-validate` in your local repo directory or provide repository path if you run validator elsewhere: `./rtd-validate {path-to-data}`
+If you'd like to validate your changes, you can use [Validator](https://github.com/refto/server/releases/tag/v1.0) binary.
+Simply run `validator` in your local repo directory or provide repository path if you run validator elsewhere: `validator {path-to-data}`